tdiba/Customer-Retention/README.md

 - Loyalty Program Evaluation: Analyzed the participation and impact of the loyalty program.
 - Customer Feedback Analysis: Identified common themes and issues from customer feedback.
 - A/B Testing and Optimization: Conducted A/B tests to optimize engagement strategies.
-- Regular Monitoring and Reporting: Created dashboards to monitor key performance indicators (KPIs) in real-time.

 ### Key Findings